 —Honey Kisaragi (quote from the end of the legendary OP song)

-There have also been several different manga adaptations of the franchise.Despite its status as a legendary and influential anime in Japan, Cutie Honey is almost entirely unknown in North America.
+There have also been several different manga adaptations of the franchise.Despite its status as a legendary and influential anime in Japan, Cutie Honey is almost entirely unknown in North America, with the original never being released in the US, though that's about to change with Discotek Media licensing the show for a DVD release.
 This series is not to be confused with another old-school anime, Honey Honey - although coincidentally both Honey Honey and the original Cutey Honey TV series had the same head writer (Masaki Tsuji) and some of the same animation/directorial staff.

 Tropes found in multiple versions of this series:

-Action Girl: OH SO MUCH.
-Every anime Action Girl is just following the example Honey established way back when.
+Action Girl: Every anime Action Girl is just following the example Honey established way back when.
 She's to anime what Samus Aran is to video games.

 Big Eater: The live-action movie and Re: Cutey Honey versions were this because of their powers; if they were too hungry, they lost vital energy and couldn't transform.